soulripper13/speedtest_rt_ru/README.md

 - Click ⚙️ **Configure**.
 - Disable "Enable Automatic Updates" or set a high scan interval.
 - Save changes.
-Now sensors update only when the service is manually triggered.
+Now sensors update only when the service is manually triggered or the button is pressed.

+#### Diagnostics
+If you encounter issues, you can download diagnostics data:
+1. Go to **Settings → Devices & Services**.
+2. Find your Speedtest RT.RU integration.
+3. Click the three-dot menu (⋮) and select **Download diagnostics**.

+This provides useful information for troubleshooting.

 ---
 ### Troubleshooting
 - **`Exec format error`** → Ensure your system architecture is **x86_64**.
 - **Binary download fails** → Verify [speedtest.rt.ru](https://speedtest.rt.ru) is reachable.
+- **Test hangs** → Tests automatically timeout after 120 seconds.
 - Logs are available under **Settings → System → Logs**.
 ---
 ## Русский